ZedWalter/DataStructuresFinal/Trees/Trees.md

 The first node is always called a root node and there can only ever be one of them.
 After that we have parent nodes, these are nodes that have child nodes underneath them and if it's a child node with no children under it, it is called a leaf.

 A binary search tree (BST) is a binary tree that has a ruleset for the data put within it.
 Data that gets put into a BST is compared to each root/parent node to determin where it's final location in the tree should be.
 In general, smaller numbers go on the left of the root/parent while larger numbersgo on the right.
-By using this method the data within the tree becomes sorted and that allows for much faster operations.
+By using this method, the data within the tree becomes sorted and that allows for much faster operations.

 To further increase the speeds of our operations we come to the last subcategory of tree, a balanced BST.
-What a balanced BST does is exactly in the name, it prevents one side of the tree from becoming much larger then the other.
-If one side becomes to large, it shuffles the nodes around until each branch of the root node is relatively even in size.
+What a balanced BST does is exactly in the name, it prevents one side of the tree from becoming much larger than the other.
+If one side becomes too large, it shuffles the nodes around until each branch of the root node is relatively even in size.
 An easy way to do this is to check the height of each side of the tree.
 If one side exceeds the height of the other side by 2 then some balancing needs to occur.
 Many different programs have been created to detect and solve unbalanced binary trees.

 <figure>
 <img src="https://stanford.edu/class/archive/cs/cs106b/cs106b.1158/images/balanced-tree-figure.png">